conda/conda/docs/source/intro.rst

       - ~/envs

 -------------------------
-Upgrading to Anaconda Pro
+Upgrade AnacondaCE installation to Anaconda (trial)
 -------------------------

-The process of upgrading from Anaconda Community Edition to the full version is as simple as using ``upgrade``.
+The process of upgrading from Anaconda Community Edition to the full trial version is as simple as using ``upgrade``.
 The command reference is shown below.

 ----